Markets

 See more: Pound to Rand Forecast

-It is still very important to make strategic decisions about UK-India remittances and business planning.
-The two have a slight bullish bias toward the GBP and a lot of risk on both sides.
+It remains very important to make strategic decisions regarding UK-India remittances and business planning.
+The two have a slight bullish bias toward GBP and significant risk on both sides.

 Ready for the Next Trading Step?